firecomm/firecomm-documentation/API_Reference/Stub_Duplex.md

 | message       | Object   | Properties should match the request `message` defined in the `proto`                            |
 | flags         | Number   | *Optional* Integer matching `propagation flag` Enumerable to modify how the message is written. |
 | flushCallback | Function | *Optional* Callback for when this chunk of data is flushed                                      |
-returns `Stub Client-Stream` to chain Methods
+returns `Stub Duplex` to chain Methods

 ### `.catch(callback)`
 Listener for `'error'` event from peer.